 Krzysztof completed his studies with Claudio Martinez Mehner at the Conservatorio Superior de Musica de Castilla y León in Salamanca and received Masterclasses from Maria Joäo – Pires, Nicolay Lugansky, Joseph Banowetz, Kalle Randalu, Elsa Kolodin, Jerome Rose and Charles Rosen.
 He received scholarships of the Ministry of Foreign Affairs of Spain MAE – AECI and from the University of North Texas.
 He is prizeholder of several international piano competitions.

 He has performed with Polish and Spanish orchestras Orquesta Sinfónica de Castilla y León, Sinfonia Viva, Concerto Avenna.
-He has given recitals at Fryderyk´s Chopin´s birth house in Zelazowa Wola, the Polish Embassy in Madrid, the Cervantes Institute in Warsaw, the Mozart Hall at the Zaragoza Auditorium, and at festivals in Warsaw, Madrid, Seville, Alicante, Valencia, Zamora and Tenerife.
+He has given recitals at Fryderyk´s Chopin´s birth house in Zelazowa Wola, the Polish Embassy in Madrid, the Cervantes Institute in Warsaw, the Mozart Hall at the Zaragoza Auditorium, and at festivals in Warsaw, Madrid, Seville, Valldemossa (Majorca), Alicante, Valencia, Zamora and Tenerife.
 He frequently cooperates with opera, zarzuela, drama, classic and Spanish ballet.

 His CD Live in Zaragoza, recorded with Spanish cellist Georgina Sánchez Torres, received the 2016 Independent Music Award (MIN) for best classical music album of the year.